upsidedownlabs/upsidedownlabs.github.io/hardware/bioamp/neuro-play-ground-lite/index.rst

     ..
 Note::

-        To learn about this project, visit our Instructables page for detailed guide: `Monitor ECG and Heartrate on Your Mobile Phone <https://www.instructables.com/Monitor-ECG-and-Heartrate-on-Your-Mobile-Phone/>`_
+        - To learn about this project, visit our Instructables page for detailed guide: `Monitor ECG and Heartrate on Your Mobile Phone <https://www.instructables.com/Monitor-ECG-and-Heartrate-on-Your-Mobile-Phone/>`_

+        - You can find the complete source code and updates on the `GitHub repository <https://amanmahe.github.io/Muscle_game/>`_

 .. card:: 3.
 Jump In the Blink of an Eye